-Typically, leftover files of uninstalled apps include caches, application support files, preferences and more.
-You can locate them in the user library and system library folders.
+Typically, leftover files from uninstalled apps include caches, application support files, preferences, and more.
+You can find them in the user library and system library folders.

-On a Finder window, press Shift + Command + G to open the Go to Folder window.
+Open a Finder window and press Shift + Command + G to open the Go to Folder window.

 - ~/Library/Application Support

 - /Library/Saved Application State